 Recipes that include Christmas Berries.
 One is easiest, three is harder.

 |Hunter Angler Gardener Cook||Hollyleaf Redberry Syrup|

-People have spotted Christmas Berries using the Specialty Produce app for iPhone and Android.
+Someone spotted Christmas Berries using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Near Santa Monica, California, United States

 Spotter's comments : Christmas Berries spotted at Santa Monica Farmers Market.